gregoriusavip/mastermind-ruby/README.md

 # mastermind-ruby
-Play the game Mastermind build on Ruby
+Play the game of Mastermind built on Ruby